leafsphp/docs/src/community/faq.md

----
-title: FAQ
----

 # Frequently Asked Questions

 ## Who maintains Leaf?

 Leaf is an independent, community-driven project.
-It was created by [Michael Darko (Mychi)](https://github.com/mychidarko) in 2019 as a personal side project.
-Today, Leaf is actively maintained by [a team of both full-time and volunteer members from all around the world](/community/team), where Mychi serves as the project lead.
+It was created by [Michael Darko](https://github.com/mychidarko) in 2019 as a personal side project.
+Today, Leaf is actively maintained by [a team of both full-time and volunteer members from all around the world](/community/team), where Michael serves as the project lead.
 You can find Leaf's history [here](/community/history).

-Leaf's development is primarily funded through sponsorships and personal contributions from Mychi and friends.
+Leaf's development is primarily funded through sponsorships and personal contributions from Michael and friends.
 If you or your business benefit from Leaf, consider [sponsoring us](/support/) to support Leaf's development!

 ## What license does Leaf use?